A definite plan to deal with major emergencies is an important element of OH&S programs.

 Possible problems in communication have been mentioned in several contexts.
 Efforts should be made to seek alternate means of communication during an emergency, especially between key personnel such as overall commander, on-scene commander, engineering, fire brigade, medical, rescue, and outside agencies.
 Depending on the size of the organization and physical layout of the premises, it may be advisable to plan for an emergency control centre with alternate communication facilities.
 All personnel with alerting or reporting responsibilities must be provided with a current list of telephone numbers and addresses of those people they may have to contact.

-Common elements to be considered in all emergencies include pre-emergency preparation and provisions for alerting and evacuating staff, handling casualties, and for containing of the emergency.
+Common elements to be considered in all emergencies include pre-emergency preparation and provisions for alerting and evacuating staff, handling casualties, and for containing the danger.

 Natural hazards, such as floods or severe storms, often provide prior warning.
 The plan should take advantage of such warnings with, for example, instructions on sand bagging, removal of equipment to needed locations, providing alternate sources of power, light or water, extra equipment, and relocation of personnel with special skills.
 Phased states of alert allow such measures to be initiated in an orderly manner.

 The evacuation order is of greatest importance in alerting staff.
 To avoid confusion, only one type of signal should be used for the evacuation order.
 Commonly used for this purpose are sirens, fire bells, whistles, flashing lights, paging system announcements, or word-of-mouth in noisy environments.
 The all-clear signal is less important since time is not such an urgent concern.